 For getting the DOIs for journal articles, you must send the complete reference list to the Editorial Office.
 The reference list must be formatted exactly according to the instruction given below and an empty line must be used for separating the references.
 Editorial staff will make the online search for DOIs and will return you the reference list with DOI for each item that has one.
 You add then the updated reference list to your manuscript.
 Note that this procedure may take a couple of days.

-Make reference only to published, available material.
+Refer only to published, available material.
 Avoid references to second-hand sources.
-If you must refer to a secondary source, include both the original work and the work, in which the original work is cited, into the list of references.
-Do not include personal communications in the list of references but refer to them in the text as shown above.
+If you avoid a secondary reference, include both the original work and the work, in which the original work is cited, into the list of references.
+Refer to unwritten indigenous knowledge in a special section of the manuscript as described in point 8.4.

 For the order, structure and form of the references, consult the examples below.
 In addition, note the following:

-- If a publication has no obvious author or editor, the publication is listed in alphabetical order of its own title.
+- If a publication has no person named as the author or editor, it is listed alphabetically according to the name of the publisher.

 - The standard number, ISBN in books, or STRN in reports, should be given for sources of low circulation at the end of the reference.

 - Use italics for scientific names of taxa mentioned in the title.
 Otherwise, use only regular font in the reference list.